livecomsjournal/livecomsjournal.github.io/_about_livecoms/index.md

 excerpt: "About LiveCoMS"
 ---

+The Living Journal of Computational Molecular Science (LiveCoMS) provides a peer-reviewed home for manuscripts which share best practices in molecular modeling and simulation.
+These works are living documents, regularly updated with community input, and can include perpetual updated reviews, tutorials, comparisons between software packages, and other documents which aim to improve the studies in the field and require ongoing updates.

 {% for collection in site.collections %}
   {% if collection.label == "about_livecoms" %}
     {% for post in collection.docs %}